AdobeDocs/campaign-web.en/help/adoption/get-started/admin-developers.md

 >
 >* PKEYs values change between existing Campaign Standard instance and migrated Campaign v8 instance.
 In case, PKEYs are being stored in external database then the implementation needs to change in a way that they need to call Adobe Campaign v8 main APIs which provides pkeys / hrefs links with pkeys and sub sequent API calls need to be dynamically formed by consuming the pkeys /hrefs from previous API calls​
 >
 >* Administrator product profile and Message center product profile: a new product profile needed for accessing transactional APIs from RT instance which is different from Campaign Standard.
 This is added to Campaign Standard existing or pre-created technical accounts.
-Post migration Campaign Standard, as an administrator, you should review product profile mapping and assign to the needed product profile if they do not want Administrator product profile mapping with their technical account.
-After the migration, any future new integrations we recommend customer to use Campaign v8 tenant id in the REST URL instead of the previous Campaign Standard tenant ID.​
+Post transition Campaign Standard, as an administrator, you should review product profile mapping and assign to the needed product profile if they do not want Administrator product profile mapping with their technical account.
+After the transition, any future new integrations we recommend customer to use Campaign v8 tenant id in the REST URL instead of the previous Campaign Standard tenant ID.​
 >
 >* In Campaign v8, for the same body where vehicle linked to profile​ we would get an error firstName property is not valid for `cusVehicle` but a request body with just the attributes without link works fine. `{ "vehicleNumber": "20009", "vehicleName": "Model E", "vehicleOwner":{   "firstName":"tester 11", "lastName":"Smith 11" } }​`
 >